 France is taking action in all multilateral forums.

-This was the message that France delivered during the special session of the United Nations General Assembly Special Session to take stock of the International Conference on Population and Development of Cairo on 22 September 2014.
+This was the message that France delivered during the special session of the United Nations General Assembly on the follow-up to the Cairo International Conference on Population and Development on 22 September 2014.

 France actively contributed to the adoption and implementation of the Security Council resolutions on women, peace and security (PDF - 713 ko).
 These resolutions (1325, 1820, 1888, 1889, 1960, 2106 and 2122) call on States to strengthen women’s protection during conflicts and to enhance women’s participation in peace negotiations and decision-making processes.
-A global review of the implementation of these resolutions will take place in October 2015.
-In 2010, France adopted a national plan of action to implement the women, peace and security resolutions.
+In 2010, France adopted a national plan of action to implement these resolutions.
 A second plan was adopted in March 2015 for the 2015-2018 period.

 France has an active policy to promote the fight against discrimination and violence against women at European level.

-France likewise actively participated in establishing the Council of Europe’s Convention on Preventing and Combating Violence Against Women and Domestic Violence, which it ratified on 4 July 2014.
-It is the first legally binding international text including provisions to combat crimes that are allegedly committed in the name of honour.
-In November 2014, France asked the European Union to issue an appeal for the rapid accession by all Member States and by the EU to the Convention.
+France likewise actively participated in establishing the Council of Europe’s Convention on Preventing and Combating Violence Against Women and Domestic Violence (the Istanbul Convention), which it ratified on 4 July 2014.
+It is the first legally-binding international text which includes provisions to combat crimes that are allegedly committed in the name of honour.
+Since November 2014, France has been asking the European Union to launch an appeal for all Member States to quickly ratify this convention.

 The French Ministry of Foreign Affairs and International Development adopted a gender and development strategy for 2013-2017 in July 2013, which places the principle of gender equality at the heart of all the projects and development programmes conducted by France thereby defining a framework for action that advocates integrating gender across the board in all sectors of activities.

 Through its cooperation policy, France supports many actions to improve gender equality in the world, particularly efforts to curb violence against women, reduce maternal and child mortality, improve the provision of schooling to girls and empower encourage women’s political, economic and social leadership.